WHAT TO EXPECT: Visiting the Student Writing Center

 Will my instructor know that I've been to the Writing Center?

 Yes.
 The mentor will get your information and fill out a simple report that is forwarded to your instructor.
 This report contains the name of the assignment you worked on and an overview of what you focused on during the conference.
-Instructors appreciate the reports because it allows them to get a better sense of your writing process and in turn, better support your work.
-Instructors also appreciate knowing that you took the initiative to come into the Writing Center.
+Instructors appreciate the reports because the information allows them to get a better sense of your writing process and, in turn, better support your work.
+Instructors also appreciate knowing that you took the initiative to come into the Student Writing Center.

 What are the differences between proofreading, editing and working on grammar?